SAP/luigi/docs/content-guidelines.md

 ### Code snippets

-Code snippets must be surrounded with the Markdown code block tag and the programming language should be specified.
+Surround code snippets with the Markdown code block tag and specify the programming language.
 Make sure to indent code correctly using your text editor (2 space indentation is the default).

 For example: